analogdevicesinc/genalyzer/doc/spectral_analysis_ssb.md

 Time-domain plot of a ``375 KHz`` complex sinusoidal tone sampled at ``4 MSPS``.
 ```
 As shown in this plot, the snapshot of the signal is aperiodic and data is sampled over an incomplete period at the end.
-This discontinuity causes _leakage_ resulting in a smearing effect that spreads the energy of a tone over a wider frequency range, with the appearance of frequency components that are not present in the original signal.
+This discontinuity causes _leakage_ resulting in a smearing effect that spreads the energy of the ``375 KHz`` tone over a wider frequency range, with the appearance of frequency components that are not present in the original signal.
 This is readily seen in the FFT plot of the complex-sinusoidal tone shown below.
 ```{figure} figures/fft2.png

 FFT plot of a ``375 KHz`` complex sinusoidal tone sampled at ``4 MSPS``.
 ```

 ### Windowing To Reduce Leakage
-Note that in the FFT plot shown previously, the FFT of the time-domain waveform was computed as is with the underlying assumption that the waveform is periodic.
+Note that in the above plot, the FFT of the time-domain waveform was computed as is with the underlying assumption that the waveform is periodic.
 In practice, this assumption is generally invalid and the snapshot of a wavform contains incomplete periods rendering the signal aperiodic.
 Consequently, a window function is applied to overcome leakage.
 In the [leakage and spectral-analysis example](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_spectral_analysis2.py) Python script, we used Blackman-Harris window as shown in the snippet below:
 ```{code-block} python
 # signal configuration
 npts = 30000 # number of points in the signal